Konser Tur 2001

-Konser Tur 2001 ([ˈkɔnsɛr ˈtʊr ˈdua ˈribu ˈsatu]; 2001 Concert Tour) is an Indonesian album by Chrisye released in 2001 by Musica Studios.
-It is Chrisye's eighteenth studio album.
+Konser Tur 2001 ([ˈkɔnsɛr ˈtʊr ˈdua ˈribu ˈsatu]; 2001 Concert Tour) is an eighteenth studio album by the Indonesian singer, Chrisye, released on 2 June 2001 by Musica Studios.
 Although the album is titled Konser Tur 2001, it was not recorded live; the title "Konser Tur" was chosen to coincide with Chrisye's tour in 2001.
-It included two new songs and reissues of some of Chrisye's more popular songs.
+It included two new songs and reissues of some of his popular songs.
 The music video for one of the two new songs, "Setia" (Faithful) became controversial for its depiction of a woman dancing in tight clothing.

-Creation
+Background and recording

 Konser Tur 2001 was recorded to coincide with Chrisye's 2001 concert tour from 28 April to 22 May.
 Although it was named Konser Tur 2001, it is not a live recording of a concert; it is a studio album with two original songs and thirteen of his earlier hits, from Sabda Alam to Kala Cinta Menggoda.
 Chrisye stated that it was meant for his fans, in order for them to revisit his old songs.